 - The assessment tools, which include work samples, problem solving assessments, and personality tests, are calibrated against specific job performance results so that an objective and predictive pass/fail decision can be applied automatically against each candidate.

-- They understand that in hiring for a contact center, assessment tools tend to be more predictive at measuring job performance than the results of a traditional interview.
+- They understand that in hiring for a customer contact job, assessment tools tend to be more predictive at measuring job performance than the results of a traditional interview.
 They are certainly much better than traditional screening questions like education, work history, and other standard knock-out questions.

 - Since recruiting is (and should be) a contact sport, the interview is structured and based on the job analysis.
 The goal of the interview is to reduce variance and structure it so that it is predictive of some job performance.
 Because candidates have been filtered, recruiters can focus on the better qualified candidates, saving them significant administrative time.